egpivo/SSSD_CP/README.md

    ![img_4.png](docs/images/img_4.png)

 ## Suggestions
-1. Use `CUDA_VISIBLE_DEVICES` to specify the number of GPUs.
+- Use `CUDA_VISIBLE_DEVICES` to specify the number of GPUs.
 Both training and inference require the same number of GPUs.
-2. Use the sample size as the parameter --num_samples in the inference section.
-   - Example:
-        ```bash
-        python sssd/infer.py -c configs/config_SSSDS4-NYISO-3-mix.json --num_samples=128
-        ``````

 ## References